botswin/BotCloud/README.md

 ## LiveURL - Interactive Browser Control

 LiveURL enables real-time human intervention during automated workflows.
 When your script encounters a CAPTCHA, requires two-factor authentication, or needs manual input, it can request a LiveURL that displays the live browser session in any web browser.
-The user sees real-time screen updates, can interact with the page (click, type, scroll), and signals completion by clicking "Done"—at which point your automation continues.
+The user sees real-time screen updates, can interact with the page (click, type, scroll), and signals completion by clicking "Done," at which point your automation continues.

 ### When to Use LiveURL